 1. What Are 3D Printing Fixtures, and Why Do You Need Them?

-Pain Point of Traditional Fixtures | Solution from 3D Printing Fixtures |
+| Pain Point of Traditional Fixtures | Solution from 3D Printing Fixtures |

-Lunghi cicli di produzione (4–8 settimane) | Shortened lead time (3–7 giorni) |
+| Long production cycles (4–8 settimane) | Shortened lead time (3–7 giorni) |

-High cost for small-batch orders | 30–50% lower manufacturing costs |
+| High cost for small-batch orders | 30–50% lower manufacturing costs |

-Rigid design (hard to modify) | Fully customizable for unique workpieces |
+| Rigid design (hard to modify) | Fully customizable for unique workpieces |

-Palcoscenico 1: Design personalizzato & Ottimizzazione
+Stage 1: Progettazione personalizzata & Ottimizzazione

-- Needs Analysis: Primo, define the fixture’s purpose (PER ESEMPIO., high-temperature sintering or delicate electronic assembly) and the workpiece’s specs (misurare, materiale, peso).
+- Needs Analysis: Primo, define the fixture’s purpose (per esempio., high-temperature sintering or delicate electronic assembly) and the workpiece’s specs (misurare, materiale, peso).

 - Modellazione CAD: Use software like SolidWorks or AutoCAD to build a 3D model tailored to the workpiece.
 Ad esempio, a fixture for a titanium aerospace part would include grooves to match the part’s curved surface.